Exploratory Data Analysis, Regression, and Classification for Education

 - Implement a predictive model using Python

-At the end of the course, you’ll have an opportunity to do a little project where you will have choice to analyze “Open University Learning Analytics dataset” for predicting at-risk students or “Student Performance in Portuguese Schools dataset” for predicting student success.
+At the end of the course, you’ll have an opportunity to do a little project where you will analyze a dataset for predicting student success.
 That will provide you with a nice experience to apply the fundamentals you will learn in the modules to a larger, more authentic, context.
 It will be self-graded and you will receive a sample solution.

 You are also free to do both the course project and the final exam, we will consider the one in which you score more for counting towards the certificate.